wangerekaharun/wangerekaharun/README.md

 <br>

 ## Recent Work
-- [A deep dive and building an outstanding career in mobile applications development.] (https://speakerdeck.com/wangerekaharun/a-deep-dive-and-building-an-outstanding-career-in-mobile-applications-development): [Valentine Rutto](https://twitter.com/valentinerutto) & I shared tips from our experiences on how to build an outstanding career in mobile applications development.
+- [A deep dive and building an outstanding career in mobile applications development.](https://speakerdeck.com/wangerekaharun/a-deep-dive-and-building-an-outstanding-career-in-mobile-applications-development): [Valentine Rutto](https://twitter.com/valentinerutto) & I shared tips from our experiences on how to build an outstanding career in mobile applications development.

 ## Older Contributions